-A response plan is developed by the response management team during a response.
-It is an evolving document that sets out the plan for implementing RSL decisions and guides all subsequent activities.
+An incident action plan is developed by the Incident Management Team during a response.
+It is an evolving document that sets out the plan for implementing Response Governance decisions and guides all subsequent activities.
 It reflects any pre-agreed contingency plans and contains the necessary details to make it relevant for the specific response, such as incursion circumstances and geographical information.